Skip to content

 Once a year you can apply for and receive a free Schufa report.
 The main purpose of this annual report is for you to check the accuracy of all the data collected about you.
 Here is a step by step guide to ordering a free Schufa report:

-• You will usually receive your Schufa report after one to two weeks by post.
-If you need your report faster, you will have to apply for a paid Schufa report.
+• You should receive your Schufa report by mail within one to two weeks.
+If you cannot wait this long, you will probably have to apply for the paid version of the report.

 No. No landlord has a legal claim to the Schufa information.
-But if you don't provide these data, your chance of finding a flat will be considerably reduced.
-If you have ordered a paid Schufa report, you can simply give the landlord a copy of it.
+But if you don't provide this data, your chance of finding a flat will be considerably reduced.
+If you have ordered a paid Schufa report, you can simply give the landlord a copy.
 If you have requested the free Schufa information, you should make a copy and black out the details that the landlord does not need to know.
 The free Schufa information contains all the data that Schufa has collected regarding you, while the landlord only needs to know that you generally have a positive, reliable record.
+According to the immobilienscout24.de website, however, it is common for landlords to request a credit report for a fee.

 In contracts, there is often a "Schufa clause".
 If you sign a contract with this clause, your data will be forwarded to Schufa Holding AG.
 With this signature, you also authorise the second parties to make schufa inquiries on you.